lgibelli/singularity-docs/index.rst

     AUTHOR Vanessasaur

-The command is useful for viewing labels and other container meta-data.
+The ``inspect`` command is useful for viewing labels and other container meta-data.

 Container Metadata
 ~~~~~~~~~~~~~~~~~~

-Inside of the container, metadata is stored in the directory.
+Inside of the container, metadata is stored in the ``/.singularity.d`` directory.
 You
 probably shouldn’t edit any of these files directly but it may be
 helpful to know where they are and what they do: